forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * "Hypertension (20.2%) and diabetes (16.9%) were reported as the most common comorbidities."
 Seroprevalence Testing:
 * "The serum was separated and used to test for antibodies using the Elecsys Anti SARS CoV2 assay, an electro chemiluminescent immunoassay using a recombinant protein representing the nucleocapsid (N) antigen for the determination of high-affinity antibodies (including IgG) against SARS CoV2 [15]"
 * ".
-The assay sensitivity and specificity were reported to be 97.2% (95.4–98.4) and 99.8% (99.3–100) respectively, in samples taken 30 days or more post symptom onset [16]."
+The assay sensitivity and specificity were reported to be 97.2% (95.4–98.4) and 99.8% (99.3–100) respectively, in samples taken 30 days or more post symptom onset [16]." //assay used according to standard specifications
 ##### Results
 * "The overall seroprevalence of COVID-19 was 12.4% (95% CI 9.6–15.6) (Table 2) The age- and gender-adjusted seroprevalence was 8.5% (95% CI 6.9%- 10.8%) (S1 Table)."
 * "We estimated an IFR of 12.8 per 10000 infections or 0.13% ..."